shinznatkid/django-config/README.rst

-Django config
+Dconfig
 =================

-Django config is configuration by console for the Django web development framework.
+Dconfig is configuration by console for the Django web development framework.

 Usage